ColinIR14/legal-connections/README.md

 An app made using Flutter and Firebase designed to connect disadvantaged people with legal advice.

 This project uses Flutter and Firebase.
-To run this code, launch an andriod emulator from andriod studio.
+To run this code, launch an android emulator from android studio.

 Then navigate to the folder where this file is located in a terminal and type "flutter run".